Florida congresswoman Cherfilus-McCormick committed 25 ethics violations, House panel finds

 Committee investigators laid out 27 violations of House ethics standards and rules in a 242-page report.
 The report accused Cherfilus-McCormick of winning a 2022 special election by portraying her campaign as self-financed when it was actually funded through the $5 million overpayment her family’s company received from Florida for coronavirus vaccination services.

-Barzee had argued that “she was entitled to that money,” pointing to a document that broke down how her family would share the proceeds from the health care business.
+Barzee had argued that “she was entitled to that money,” citing a document detailing how her family would share the proceeds from the health care business.
 But lawmakers on the ethics panel were skeptical of that argument.

 The panel found Cherfilus-McCormick guilty of all but two of the ethics violations proposed by investigators.
-Lawmakers declined to find her guilty of one allegation of receiving political help from an organization run by an adviser and her husband that received funding from the Haitian government.
+Lawmakers declined to find her guilty on one allegation that she received political help from an organization run by an adviser and her husband, which received funding from the Haitian government.
 The panel also did not find her guilty of refusing to cooperate with the ethics investigation.

 Will there be a push to expel Cherfilus-McCormick?